brooksd/mashimoni-movies/README.md

  - [Authors Info](#Authors-Info)

  ## Description
- <p>This project is a simple responsive webpage that leverage the TMDB API that is publicly available to show the trending movies and series world wide</p>
+ <p>This project is a simple responsive webpage that leverage the TMDB API that is publicly available to show the trending movies and series worldwide</p>